armadaproject/armada/docs/user.md

 For each of the above, if you went for "By user".
 Simply make each user of the system their own Queue and tell them to submit to it.

-They will then receive the same amount of resource as any other user in the company.
+They will then receive the same amount of resource as any other user in the system.